mlsmall/RAG-App-with-Amazon-Bedrock/README.md

 ### AWS Credentials
 Before you begin, set up an IAM account in AWS and generate a secret key.
 You will need to put your credentials in a `.env` file.
 * Go to https://us-east-1.console.aws.amazon.com/iam/home and create a new user.
-* Click on the new user and assign it the AdministratorAccess policy.
+* Click on the new user and assign the AdministratorAccess policy to it.
 * Click on the "Security Credentials" tab, scroll below, and generate a new access key.
 * Create a `.env` file in your project directory and add:
 `ACCESS_KEY="your_AWS_access_key`